maryash/maryash.github.io/354/syllabus.md

 *Gradescope*  All assignments will be submitted to Gradescope.
 Weekly tets, exams and homeworks will be on paper submited as images, graded, and returned via Gradescope.
 An email with access information will be sent to your email of record on Blackboard two days before the semester starts.
 *Github* a freely available site for hosting and collaborating, particularly for programming.

 **Final Grade**
-Home Work Assignments: 10%
-Lab Tests: 45%
-Code Reviews: 15%
-Midterm Exam 15%
+Home Work Assignments: 20% (you may be called to explain any homework assignment solution in detail) Lab Tests: 40%
-Final Exam: 25%
+Final Exam: 20%
-Optional Extra Credit Final Project: 10%
+Project: 20%
 You will write/draw all homeworks, tests, and exams with pen on paper in the exact manner that I demand; quality of presentation of your work is a large part of the grade for any assignment.

 **Expectations**